newmonade/foo.cd/ReadMe.md

 =============

-Foo.cd can be controlled by writing to a pipe named pipe_test, allowing global shortcuts (e.g. using xmonad), ssh control, etc. The remote script provide an example of that behaviour
+Foo.cd can be controlled by writing to a pipe named pipe_test, allowing global shortcuts (e.g. using xmonad), ssh control, etc. The `remote.sh` script provide an example of that behaviour

 Key words:
 - play_pause